We Were There

 And when I was young, I absorbed that.

-It took years to shed it.
+It took years to move away from it.

 Listening to the Body